 Burning smoke-free means a warmer, cheaper fire

-Winter is almost here, and we want everyone in Canterbury to be warm and cosy in their homes.
+Winter is upon us, and we want everyone in Canterbury to be warm and cosy in their homes.
 A smoke-free fire means a warmer, cheaper fire – and cleaner air for us all to breathe.

 Three components to ensure a smoke-free fire:

 - Adopting good burning technique

 - Use of a modern, well-maintained burner.

 Ensuring your wood is dry and well-seasoned is key to burning a hotter, more efficient fire with less smoke.
 It’ll also save you money as you’ll use less wood to achieve a better result.